yana-yelnikova/Silver_Screen/README.md

     dbt docs generate
     dbt docs serve
     ```
-## Next Steps
+## Next Steps & Production Readiness

-The next logical step for this project is to productionize the pipeline.
-This involves setting up automated, scheduled runs of the dbt models using an orchestrator like **dbt Cloud**.
-This will ensure that the analytical data mart is updated regularly without manual intervention.
+This project is not just a one-off analysis; it's a fully automatable data pipeline ready for production.

+The next step is to move from manual execution to a scheduled, automated workflow.
+This can be achieved by configuring a **Job in dbt Cloud** (or another orchestrator like Airflow) to run the `dbt build` command on a set schedule (e.g., daily at 3 AM).

+This ensures that business stakeholders will always have access to fresh, reliable, and fully-validated data for their decisions, with zero manual intervention required.